Understanding Sparse JL for Feature Hashing

 We prove Lemma~$\ref{genterm}$. \begin{proof}[Proof of Lemma~$\ref{genterm}$] First, we show the following fact: Suppose that there are $T$ distinguishable buckets and we want to a assign an ordered pair of $2$ unequal elements in $[N]$ to each bucket so that the total number of times that any element $i \in [N]$ shows up is $\le s$.
 We show that the number of such assignments is at least $C^T N^{2T}$ for some constant $C$.
 To prove this, we first consider the case where $N \ge 2T$.
-In this case, we have that the number of such assignments is at least: Now, if $N < 2T$, then we define: By construction, we know that $\beta N \ge 2T$.
-We partition $2T$ into $\beta$ blocks, each of size $N$, until potentially the last block, which may be smaller.
+In this case, we have that the number of such assignments is at least: Now, if $N < 2T$, then we define: We partition $2T$ into $\beta$ blocks, each of size $N$, until potentially the last block, which may be smaller.
+We can read off ordered pairs assigned to each bucket from this formulation.
 Let's assume that each block is a permutation of $1, \ldots, N$, and the last block is $2T - (\beta - 1)(N)$ non-equal numbers drawn from $1, \ldots, N$. (this satisfies the unequal ordered pair condition).
 Then the number of assignments is $(N!)^{\beta - 1} \cdot (N)(N-1) \ldots (N- (2T - (\beta - 1)(N)) + 1)$.
 This is at least as big as $C_1^{2T} N^{2T}$ for some constant $C_1$.

 First, we handle the case where $q / T = 2$.
 Since we have a uniform sparse JL distribution, we know that for $1 \le x \le s$: We know that where $Y_r$ has expectation $0$.
 In this case we have that where $Q$ consists of terms that contain a factor of some $Y_r$.
 Due to the independence of the Rademachers, the expectation of any term that contains a factor of $Y_r$ has expectation $0$, which implies that: